Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Experiments

-In this experiment, we consider a logistic regression over the \(\ell_1\) ball.
-The objective function to minimize is \(f(\vx) = \frac{1}{m} \sum_{i=1}^m \ln\big(1 + \exp(-y_i \innp{\vx,\vz_i})\big) + \frac{1}{2m} \norm{\vx}^2\).
-The labels~\(y_i \in \{-1,1\}\) and vectors of features~\(\vz_i \in \rr^n\) come from the \verb|gisette| training dataset~\citep{guyon2007competitive}, so that $n = 5000$ and $m= 6000$.
-We remind that each iteration in Figure~\ref{fig:gisette_socgs} corresponds to solving an outer problem and an inner problem.
-We use the BPCG step for the outer problem and test BPCG, QC-MNP and QC-LP for the inner step fixing the number of inner iterations to \(k \in \{100,200\}\).
-To avoid the computational overhead of quadratic corrections during the initial phase where SOCGS chooses only the outer step, we have deactivated quadratic corrections for the first $25$ iterations, leading to identical trajectories at the beginning.
-After this initial phase, QC-MNP and QC-LP perform more FW steps than BPCG by avoiding additional pairwise steps, which yields a drastic decrease in primal values and the FW gap.
-The QC methods exhibit substantial improvements over BPCG in both instances, with QC-MNP showing the most significant acceleration.
+In the last experiment, we solve a logistic regression problem over the \(\ell_1\) ball with SOCGS.
+The objective is to minimize \(f(\vx) = \frac{1}{m} \sum_{i=1}^m \ln\big(1 + \exp(-y_i \innp{\vx,\vz_i})\big) + \frac{1}{2m} \norm{\vx}^2\).
+The labels~\(y_i \in \{-1,1\}\) and feature vectors ~\(\vz_i \in \R^n\) are taken from the \verb|gisette| training dataset~\citep{guyon2007competitive}, with $n = 5000$ and $m= 6000$.
+Recall that each iteration of SOCGS corresponds to solving an outer problem and an inner problem.
+We use the BPCG step for the outer problem and compare BPCG, QC-MNP, and QC-LP for the inner step.
+Additionally, we also test AFW for the inner step as proposed in \citep{carderera2020second}.
+The results for $k \in \{50,200\}$ inner iterations are depicted in \cref{fig:gisette_socgs}.
+All methods follow an identical trajectory in the initial phase, indicating that SOCGS chooses only the outer step.
+Once the distance to the optimum is sufficiently small, the QC methods exhibit substantial improvements over BPCG in both instances.
+Further analysis reveals that QC-MNP and QC-LP perform more FW steps than BPCG on the inner problem by avoiding additional pairwise steps, which yields a drastic initial decrease in primal values and the FW gap.
+For longer runs of the inner problem, i.e., larger $k$, the acceleration of the QC methods is less pronounced, yielding a similar performance as AFW.
+The hybrid method with QC-MNP performs more quadratic corrections than QC-LP, yielding more significant acceleration but also longer runs in wall-clock time.